la-ots/pelican/docs/components/loading-animation.md

 ---

 ## Best Practice

+- Show the Loading Animation while content is being loaded.
-The Loading Animation is placed into an element wrapping the element requiring the loader.
+- Put the Loading Animation into the markup which wraps the loaded content.
+- Hide the Loading Animation when the content is finished loading.

 ## Usage